arvsrv025/QRCodeGen/README.md

 # QRCodeGen

-This prpject focuses on generating a QR code
+This project focuses on generating a QR code